From (TV series): Production

 On June 7, 2018, YouTube Red announced the development of the John Griffin–created series as part of an overall deal between production companies Midnight Radio and the Russo brothers' AGBO.
 By April 2021, the series was transferred to Epix after YouTube Red, now YouTube Premium, moved into unscripted programming.
 The project received an order of ten episodes, with Jack Bender to direct the first four.
 In May 2021, Harold Perrineau, Eion Bailey and Catalina Sandino Moreno were cast in lead roles.
-In July, Shaun Majumder, Elizabeth Saunders, Avery Konrad, Hannah Cheramy, Ricky He, Simon Webster, Chloe Van Landschoot, and Pegah Gahfoori joined the cast.
+In July, Shaun Majumder, Elizabeth Saunders, Avery Konrad, Hannah Cheramy, Ricky He, Simon Webster, Chloe Van Landschoot, and Pegah Ghafoori joined the cast.
 The opening theme song, "Que Sera, Sera (Whatever Will Be, Will Be)" (1956), was performed as a cover by American alt-rock band the Pixies; the music score was composed by Chris Tilton.

 The first season began filming in May 2021 in Halifax, Nova Scotia, Canada, with principal photography around Beaver Bank and Sackville River, in the suburban community of Lower Sackville.

 On April 24, 2022, Epix renewed the series for a second season.
 On June 29, 2023, MGM+ renewed the series for a third season.

 On November 21, 2024, MGM+ renewed the series for a fourth season.
-Filming for the season began in June 2025 in Nova Scotia, and wrapped in November.
+Filming for the season began in June 2025 in Nova Scotia, and concluded that November.

+On April 15, 2026, MGM+ renewed the series for a fifth and final season.
+Filming for the season began on July 6, 2026, in Nova Scotia and will conclude on November 28.

 Release

 The series premiered on Epix on February 20, 2022.
 In Australia, it is distributed by Stan.
 In the UK, it is broadcast on Sky Sci-Fi.
-In Canada and in Italy, it is available to stream on Paramount+.
+In Canada, France, Italy, Germany, Austria and in Switzerland, it is available to stream on Paramount+.
 In India, it is available to stream on Amazon Prime Video.
 In the Middle East & North Africa, it is available to stream on OSN+.
+In Latin America, the series is available to stream on Universal+, while in Spain, it is available to stream on HBO Max.

 The second season premiered on the rebranded MGM+ on April 23, 2023.
 The third season premiered on September 2, 2024.
-The fourth season is set to premiere in 2026.
+The fourth season premiered on April 19, 2026.
+The fifth and final season is scheduled to premiere in 2027.